jtoth7824/employee_directory/README.md

 ## Deployment

-The Workout Tracker application was deployed to Github Pages so that anyone can run the application.
+The Employee Directory application was deployed to Github Pages so that anyone can run the application.
 The link to execute the application is as follows:

 https://jtoth7824.github.io/employee_directory